Bob Stewart (politician): Political career

+Public order prosecution and appeal

-In December 2022, Stewart was captured on video in an exchange with human rights activist Sayed Alwadaei outside a reception hosted by the Bahraini embassy in London.
-Alwadaei challenged Stewart about a visit paid for by the Bahraini government, asking him, "Did you sell yourself to the Bahraini regime?"
-In response, Stewart said that Bahrain was "a great place", adding "Go back to Bahrain."
+In December 2022, Stewart was captured on video in an exchange with Bahraini human rights activist Sayed Alwadaei, who was stripped of his nationality by the government there, outside a reception hosted by the Bahraini embassy in London.
+Alwadaei challenged Stewart, asking him, "Did you sell yourself to the Bahraini regime?"
+In response, Stewart said that Bahrain was "a great place", adding "Go back to Bahrain" and "You're taking money off my country, go away."
 Stewart later apologised for his remarks, but said he was "taunted" and had not taken money from Bahrain.
 Alwadaei submitted a letter of complaint to the Conservative Party, alleging that Stewart had brought the party into disrepute and victimised him because of his race or nationality.

-The police subsequently opened an investigation into the incident.
+Following a police investigation, the Crown Prosecution Service authorised the Metropolitan Police to charge Stewart with two offences under section 5 of the Public Order Act 1986, including racially aggravated abuse "and in the alternative, a non-aggravated section 5 offence under the same Act."
+Stewart pleaded not guilty at Westminster Magistrates' Court on 19 July.

+On 3 November 2023, Stewart was found guilty of a racially aggravated public order offence, fined £600, and ordered to pay costs.
+He surrendered the Conservative Party whip in the Commons pending an appeal against his conviction.

+On 23 February 2024, Stewart successfully appealed his conviction and had the offence overturned at Southwark Crown Court.
+Mr Justice Bennathan found that while Stewart's comments did amount to abuse, the complainant had not suffered upset, alarm or distress and by his own admission had not heard all of Stewart's comments during their heated exchange.

 Personal life

-Stewart lives in Beckenham in London.
-He has six children and is married to Claire Podbielski, whom Stewart met whilst he was commanding British forces in Bosnia in 1993.
-He was given the nickname "Bonking Bob" following his affair with Podbielski (16 years his junior) had led to leaving his first wife to whom he had been married 20 years.
+Stewart lives in Beckenham in London and in 1994 he married his second wife, Claire Podbielski, a Red Cross worker he met in Bosnia while serving in the military.
+He has six children, 4 of which are with Claire.
+He was married to his first wife for 20 years.